YashinSN1/HabitFlow/Readme.txt

-Currently I have done auth and crud with status tarcking done in backend frontend implemention is left then the mvp is complte then ill add some twisting feature of my own creativity I always wanted in a habit app
+Currently I have done auth and crud with status tarcking done in backend and frontend frontend implemention is left then the mvp is complte then ill add some twisting feature of my own creativity I always wanted in a habit app